webcom-components/react-card-scroll/README.md

 # react-card-scroll
 A React component to horizontally navigate between components of same width (Bootstrap cards for example).
-It is responsive and support card adds and removes with `getCardCount` function.
+It is responsive and support card adds and removes.

 For example you can have 3 cards on the screen and there is a total of 5 cards, you can navigate right or left to the cards not displayed.
-You resize and you display only 2 cards, you can still navigate to the other cards
+You resize and you display only 2 cards, you can still navigate to the other cards.

+Navigation can also be triggered programmatically.

+## New in 1.x
+No need to give card width and card count anymore

 ## Installation
 ```bash